Carlos4152/Maintenance-One/README.md

 ## Description

-Maintance one is a website that already exist, but the design is completly different.
+Maintenance one is a website that already exists, but the design is completely different.
 I decided to re-design the home page of the website to practice Bootstrap v5.3 and responsive design.

 Original website: [link](https://www.maintenance-one.com/)

 View Project: [URL](https://carlos4152.github.io/Maintenance-One/)

 ## SKILL USED